Tellusant/docs/legitimacy/clients-pre-tellusant.md

+---
+title: "Clients Pre-Tellusant"
+description: "This list shows the depth and breadth of our experiences, usually at the CEO level.
+Current Tellusant clients not shown to preserve confidentiality."
+image: /assets/social-card-pub.png
+---

 # Clients Pre-Tellusant
 This list shows the depth and breadth of our experiences, usually at the CEO level.
 Current Tellusant clients not shown to preserve confidentiality.